 To provide our children with the tools they need to be successful adults, our curriculum is stimulating and knowledge-based.
 Our children are responsible for their own learning, enabling them to plan and show initiative, persevere and have a commitment for self-improvement.

 Our curriculum is built around books.
-We read for pleasure in school and have well-stocked and well-used Junior and Lower School libraries run by our older students.
+We read for pleasure in school and have well-stocked and well-used Junior and Infant libraries run by our older students.
 We have a wide selection of home reading books and we also have class novels we enjoy together in every year group.
 We have a book list for each class, that we believe every child should be exposed to over their time at Greenacres Primary Academy.
 Our homework policy is largely reading and the children read some excellent books, both classic and modern within their English lessons.